TheAvacad0/Springroll/README.md

 # Springroll
-Springroll is an New, CMD-Based, Batch file launcher and Hacks Application Application(s) can be installed through the (offline) appstore and launched via the launcher
+Springroll is an New, CMD-Based, Batch file launcher/Package manager and Hacks Application Application(s) can be installed through the (offline) appstore and launched via the launcher
 # Installation